Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: FBMC Concept and Simulation

 \subsection{Preliminaries}

-The FBMC process and the definition of the flow-based parameters relies on a model of the physical transmission system, which we formalize as follows.
-Consider an interconnected transmission network with $n$ nodes and $l$ lines.
-Further, let each node $i$ be defined by its net power injection $I_i$ collected in column vector $I=[i_i]_{i=1}^n\in\mathbb{R}^n$.
+The \gls{fbmc} process and the definition of the flow-based parameters relies on a model of the physical transmission system, which we formalize as follows.
+Consider an interconnected transmission network with $N$ nodes and $L$ lines.
+Further, let each node $i$ be defined by its net power injection $I_i$ collected in column vector $\bm{I}=[I_i]_{i=1}^N\in\mathbb{R}^N$.
 If $I_i>0$, then node $i$ is a net generator, if $I_i<0$, then node $i$ is a net load.
-For each vector $x$ there exists exactly one corresponding vector $f=[f_j]_{j=1}^l\in\mathbb{R}^l$ that collects the flows along each line $j$ and is defined by the physics of power flow in a network.
-The maximum allowable flow (capacity) of each line $j$ is given by $\overline{f}_j$ collected in vector $[\overline{f}_j]_{j=1}^l$.
-Power flow physics in high-voltage transmission networks allow a linear approximation of the relationship between $f$ and $I$ using a \textit{power transfer distribution factor} matrix $\PTDF\in\mathbb{R}^{l\times n}$ such that
+For each vector of net injections $\bm{I}$ there exists a vector $\bm{f}=[f_j]_{j=1}^L\in\mathbb{R}^L$ that collects the flows along each line $j$ and is defined by the physics of power flow in a network.
+As derived in detail in, e.g., \cite{weinhold_fast_2020}, power flow physics in high-voltage transmission networks allow a linear approximation of the relationship between $\bm{f}$ and $\bm{I}$ using a \textit{power transfer distribution factor} matrix $\PTDF\in\mathbb{R}^{L\times N}$ such that